O'Hare station train crash: Background

 The crash occurred at O'Hare station, the northwestern terminus of the Blue Line of the Chicago "L".
-The underground station has three tracks with two island platforms.
+The underground station has three tracks with a bay platform that extends into two island platforms.
 Passengers enter the station at the end of the platforms via a set of escalators and elevators, located in line with the center track.

 The train involved in the crash was Blue Line train number 141, which was operated by an eight-car train of 2600-series cars.
 Blue Line service normally operates 24/7 between O'Hare and Forest Park, but scheduled maintenance on the night of March 23-24 resulted in trains operating a shorter route from O'Hare to Logan Square.

 Crash

 Train 141 departed Logan Square at 2:23 a.m, and the operator reported that she began to feel drowsy near Harlem station.
 The operator continued along the route towards O'Hare after adjusting a heater in the train cab in an attempt to stay awake.
-50 people were onboard the train, which was scheduled to terminate at O'Hare on the center track.
+About 50 people were onboard the train, which was scheduled to terminate at O'Hare on the center track.

 As Train 141 was entering O'Hare station, the operator fell asleep.
 The train entered O'Hare station at a normal speed of approximately 25 mph, and was routed onto the center track.
 The train operator woke up when the train hit a train stop approximately 45 ft from the end of the track, and immediately applied the brakes.

 At 2:49 a.m. local time (07:50 UTC), the train crashed into the bumper block at the end of the center track.
 The train slowed slightly to approximately 23 mph by the time it hit the bumper block, which failed to stop the train as designed.
 The train then overran the bumper block and rode up onto an escalator in front of the center track, coming to rest with the front car partially up the escalator.
 The force of the collision separated the body of the leading car from its front truck, which remained on the track.

 While a spokesman initially stated that it was likely that the train entered the station at too high a speed, later estimates indicated that the train entered the station at 25 to 26 mph, which was not an excessive speed.